 “I will decide what is trivial and what is not,” the portly man said.
 “Just do your duty and remove that man at once.”

 “What for?”
 Kyle said.
 “He is causing no mischief.
-In truth,
+In truth, you are the only one waving a sword about."

 The portly man’s face went from red to purple at the pointed remark.
 “I will not be contradicted,” he blustered.
 “Do you know who I am?”